Zolko-123/FreeCAD_Assembly4/Examples/Tutorial1/TUTORIAL1.md

 ## Document "bearing"

 Switch to document "_bearing_" (by clicking on its tab).

-If you haven't done so then download the STEP file [`bearing_20x37x9.stp`](https://github.com/Zolko-123/FreeCAD_Assembly4/raw/master/Resources/parts/bearing_20x37x9.stp) to the same local directory as the 3 previous documents: _axis.fcstd_, _bearing.fcstd_, and _asm_tuto1.fcstd_.
+If you haven't done so already, download the STEP file [`bearing_20x37x9.stp`](https://github.com/Zolko-123/FreeCAD_Assembly4/raw/master/Resources/parts/bearing_20x37x9.stp) to the same local directory as the 3 previous documents: _axis.fcstd_, _bearing.fcstd_, and _asm_tuto1.fcstd_.

 ### STEP import

 * Import (**File > Import**) the previously mentioned STEP file _bearing_20x37x9.stp_

 **Result:** This will create a bunch of solids in the bearing document, but not in the Model.
 This is a [documented limitation of `App::Part`](https://www.freecadweb.org/wiki/Std_Part) and must be dealt-with manually.

   ![](Import_bearing.stp.png)